 Step 3: Choose a Breed

-Different breeds fit different needs, as they were developed for different environments and production systems.
-Whatever species you choose, you will want to select a breed that can thrive in your climate and that will have a temperament that you find enjoyable to work with.
+Different breeds fit different environments and production systems.
+Whatever species you choose, you will want to select a breed that can thrive in your climate and that has a temperament that you will find enjoyable to work with.
 You may also want to select something that is readily available in your area and that can stay healthy in a low-input system.
 Most oxen are of dual-purpose breeds, although quite a few dairy and some beef breeds are also sound enough and smart enough for the purpose.
 Heavy horse breeds are typically chosen for hard draft work such as plowing and logging, although light horses and ponies can haul carts.
 Draft mules are bred from heavy horses and American Mammoth Jackstock donkeys.
 With goats and dogs, larger breeds are preferred.